Publication Ethics and Policies

 The journal will vigorously investigate complaints or misconduct with a timely investigation following COPE guidelines.
 Corrective action will be taken, noted, and reported on CrossMark.

-Public trust in the scientific process and credibility of published articles hinges in part, on the transparency and trust publishers and authors are able to insure from collecting and reporting research, to writing research manuscripts, peer review, editing and publication of work.
-Professional judgements must not be influences by financial gain.
+Professional judgments must not be influenced by financial gain.
 Purposeful failure to disclose relationships and activities is a form of misconduct.
 Authors must disclose all as per journal requirements and forms.
 The ICMJE has developed a Disclosure Form to facilitate and standardize authors’ disclosures.
 Authors are required to submit this form when a manuscript is submitted.

 Examples include: